uwase-diane/blog/README.md

 # Application name

-# Minute-pitch
+# Blog

-its a web app where people will be able to post their pitch
+this is a personal blogging website where you can create and share your opinions
 # Author

 Uwase Diane